axibase/atsd/rule-engine/notifications/aws-sns.md

 ## Message

-Each window status event can trigger only one AWS API message.
+Each window status event can trigger only one AWS SNS message.

 The message is submitted to the specified AWS API endpoint using the `POST` method with `application/x-www-form-urlencoded` content type.
 The request includes additional AWS headers (`Authorization`, `X-Amz-Date`) and is signed with [AWS Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).